 A bladder cancer drug discovered and developed at The University of Kansas Cancer Center is set to become its first cancer drug to go from bench to bedside.

-KU Cancer Center’s nationally recognized proof-of-concept center and product development arm, the Institute for Advancing Medical Innovation (IAMI), translates laboratory and bedside discoveries into new drugs, diagnostic tests and medical devices with the goal of advancing promising medical innovations to patients.
-Simply put, IAMI works with KU Cancer Center and other National Cancer Institute-designated centers to develop medical innovations that change the standard of cancer care.
+The University of Kansas Cancer Center’s nationally recognized proof-of-concept center and product development arm, the Institute for Advancing Medical Innovation (IAMI), translates laboratory and bedside discoveries into new drugs, diagnostic tests and medical devices with the goal of advancing promising medical innovations to patients.
+Simply put, IAMI works with cancer center and other National Cancer Institute-designated centers to develop medical innovations that change the standard of cancer care.
 Through a research effort led by IAMI, patients with bladder cancer may finally have a new treatment option.
-More than two decades have passed since a new therapy has been introduced.
+More than 2 decades have passed since a new therapy has been introduced.

-Bladder cancer is the fifth most common cancer in the United States, with approximately 77,000 new cases and 16,000 deaths annually.
-It has the highest recurrence rate among all cancers – up to 50 percent of cases may recur within 12 months.
-Additionally, 25 percent may advance to muscle invasive disease, requiring more aggressive treatment.
+Bladder cancer is the 5th most common cancer in the United States, with approximately 77,000 new cases and 16,000 deaths annually.
+It has the highest recurrence rate among all cancers – up to 50% of cases may recur within 12 months.
+Additionally, 25% may advance to muscle invasive disease, requiring more aggressive treatment.
 As such, patients face a lifetime of monitoring and medical care.

 Giving an old drug a new purpose

 Ciclopirox was first marketed in 1982 as an antifungal agent found in several topical drug products.
-KU Cancer Center researchers began working on ciclopirox through a collaboration with The Leukemia and Lymphoma Society and Ontario Cancer Institute as a potential treatment for acute myeloid leukemia (AML).
+The University of Kansas Cancer Center researchers began working on ciclopirox through a collaboration with The Leukemia and Lymphoma Society and Ontario Cancer Institute as a potential treatment for acute myeloid leukemia (AML).
 However, a clinical trial demonstrated that ciclopirox, given orally, was not a viable treatment.